In an earlier article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 (click on the above images to browse more themes on ThemeForest)

-If you visit the ThemeForest theme marketplace, you will be able to browse for specific WP themes in a range of categories, such as:
+If you visit the ThemeForest theme marketplace, you will be able to browse for specific themes in a range of categories, such as:

 - NonProfit – themes for nonprofit organizations, churches, etc.